Bangladesh Country Report

 Full military confrontation between Bangladesh and its two neighbours, India and Myanmar, is unlikely.
 The Awami League government has historically enjoyed good relations with India – culminating in the resolution of a long-standing border dispute between the two countries in August 2015.
 The emergence of Rohingya militants operating in Bangladesh and Myanmar's military operations against such groups increases the risk of localised skirmishes; however, these would be unlikely to affect any commercial operations.
 Bangladesh has also largely resolved its maritime disputes with India and Myanmar, reducing the risk to potential commercial activity in the Bay of Bengal.

-The willingness of the opposition Bangladesh Nationalist Party (BNP) to organise mass unrest has receded.
-Nevertheless, without a political compromise allowing the BNP to participate in the next election, there is an increasing likelihood of the opposition party resuming protests ahead of polling, due by January 2019.
+There is an increased risk of opposition parties holding protests against the December 2018 election result.
 Any violence will probably be focused in Chittagong and Dhaka, as well as in the Khulna and Rajshahi divisions.
-Protesters usually throw rocks and Molotov cocktails at police or government property.
+Protesters usually throw rocks and Molotov cocktails at police or government property, triggering fighting with security forces.
+However, unrest is unlikely to last more than a few weeks or to reach the scale of protests in 2015, in which 120 people were killed.
 Some projects, especially in the energy and power sectors, are subject to local opposition over environmental concerns and land compensation.